proccole/kabu/bin/replayer/README.md

 - Fast.
 Caches node request to speed up testing, especially for heavy debug_ requests.
 - Consistent.
 Works with virtual state, applies operations on it.
 - Convenient.
-Works with Loom algorithms.
+Works with kabu algorithms.

 to be continued...